20 Animals That Eat Chickens

 by jdnx is licensed under CC BY 2.0

-This is the next on our list of animals that eat chickens.
-They are shrewd, intelligent hunters who can be a serious menace to flocks in backyards.
+This is the next animal on our list of those that eat chickens.
+They are shrewd, intelligent hunters who can be a serious menace to backyard flocks.

-In the United States, red foxes, in particular, are commonly sighted.
-These adept predators take the time to plan and strategize their attacks, which makes them effective hunters.
+In the United States, red foxes are commonly sighted.
+These adept predators take the time to plan and strategize their attacks, making them effective hunters.

 Foxes prefer to prey on smaller animals like rats and voles, but they won’t hesitate to attack poultry or, on rare occasions, even cats or dogs.